 Introductory Courses (19 credits): FISH 250/OCEAN 250/BIOL 250; OCEAN 210; BIOL 180; Q SCI 381.

 Integrative Experience (3 credits): See adviser for approved list of courses.

-Electives (14 credits): Selected from an approved list available from a program adviser.
+Electives (13 credits): Selected from an approved list available from a program adviser.
 Additional courses may be approved by program adviser.
-(A minimum of one elective course must be taken from each of the following units: biology, aquatic and fisheries sciences; oceanography; and biology or Friday Harbor Laboratories biology - FHL prefix.)
+(A minimum of one elective course must be taken from each of the following units: aquatic and fisheries sciences; oceanography; and biology or Friday Harbor Laboratories biology - FHL prefix.)

 Up to 17 credits may overlap with credits applied to a student's major and up to 5 credits may overlap with credits applied to another minor.

 Minimum 15 credits in upper-division courses.

 Minimum 2.00 cumulative GPA in courses presented for the minor.